top of page

 • Roll small pieces of the dough into little balls.
 Keep your hands wet to prevent the dough from sticking.

-• Store extra in a ziplock bag or airtight container in the freezer.
+• Store extra in a paper bag.

 meatloaf

-BOOSTER “MEATLOAF” RECIPE:
+BOOSTER “MEATLOAF”

 Great for nursing females, babies, sick/weak hamsters, and elderly hamsters.
 (Or as an occasional treat for any hamster).